-Orange and Chocolate Madeleines cookies.
+Orange and Chocolate Madeleines.
 These soft and delicate butter cookies are absolutely delicious.
 Oh and guess what?
 They’re totally whole wheat.

-Last Saturday, the whole family found ourselves at home.
-This is a very rare occurrence on a weekend, and while I was cooking up a delicious dinner, I had the idea that we needed to celebrate with dessert.
+A few years ago, the whole family found ourselves at home.
+At the time, it was very rare occurrence on a weekend.
+That night while I was cooking up dinner, I had the idea that we needed to celebrate with dessert.

-I flipped through my cookbook, and found this recipe that I had printed out years ago.
-As in, like six years ago.
+I flipped through my cookbook and found this recipe that I had printed out years ago.
 Mmm…madeleines.
 I have zero self-control when it comes to these cookies.
-I once made myself sick off of eating so many of them, and yet I still love them.
+I once made myself ill off of eating so many of them, and yet I still love them.
 That is the sign of a great cookie.
 Or a personal sickness.
 Who knows for sure.

-I remember the recipe calling for lemon zest.
+The recipe called for lemon zest.
 Well, guess who had two thumbs and no lemons. :points to self: This girl.
-What I did have were satsumas.
+What I did have were mandarin oranges.
 With a declaration of “oh what the hell”, I set off on a journey that ended with one of the best cookies I’ve ever made.
 Troy declared them “dangerous”.

 Oh, and while I was at it, I also made them a little bit healthier.
 Yep.
 You’re welcome.
 These fluffy and amazing cookies are 100% whole wheat.
 Check out this post on whole wheat flours to read more about the awesomeness of baking with whole wheat.

 You need a special pan to make these into the shape of the madeleine.
 I can’t speak to what they’d turn out like without the pan.
 I will say the batter is delicious as is, so you maybe don’t even need to bake these. 🙂 You can add a madeleine pan to your holiday wishlist, but I’ve also seen at Goodwill often, so check there too!
 This recipe calls for powdered sugar; did you know you could make your own?
 While you’re at it, go ahead and use some homemade vanilla extract too!